Skip to Content

 There’s a large outdoor food market in Plaza Narinkka near the church of silence and the Amos Rex.
 You’ll find everything from Bavarian sausage and pretzels to Spanish paella to burgers made from crickets (they offer samples if you’re curious).

-outdoor food stalls in plaza narinkka.
+Outdoor food stalls in plaza narinkka.

 We needed a quick, cheap dinner one night and were happy to find Fafa, catty corner from train station.
 This quick service restaurant serves falafel, kebabs and merguez sausage in sandwiches and on salads.
 The fried cauliflower appetizer is a good way to get your kids to eat some veggies.
 They also serve beer and hard cider.
 Expect to pay €8-€16 per person.